International Applicants to Dedman College

 Applicants who do not speak English as their native language are required to supply scores on the TOEFL English language proficiency test or the IELTS English competency test.
 The minimum TOEFL score for admission is 80, and the minimum IELTS score is 6.5, unless specified otherwise by a program or department.
 This requirement is waived for students who have received undergraduate degrees from an English-language institution located in the United States, Canada, United Kingdom, Ireland, Australia, New Zealand, or South Africa.
 SMU's ETS code is 6660.

-In very rare circumstances, upon the request of their prospective program, applicants who are unable to demonstrate English language proficiency through the TOEFL or IELTS exam due to circumstances related to the COVID-19 pandemic, may be provided the opportunity to demonstrate English language proficiency via an approved substitute assessment arranged by the Moody School and SMU's ESL program.
+In very rare circumstances, upon the request of their prospective program, applicants who are unable to demonstrate English language proficiency through the TOEFL, IELTS, or Duolingo exams due to circumstances related to the COVID-19 pandemic, may be provided the opportunity to demonstrate English language proficiency via an approved substitute assessment arranged by the Moody School and SMU's ESL program.

 Video Essay (Dedman College applicants only)